-Disclaimer: The HIFIMAN Shangri-La Jr amplifier sent to us was a purchased unit and does not have to be returned.
+Disclaimer: The amplifier sent to us was a purchased unit and does not have to be returned.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Hifiman for their support during this review process.

-To read more about the HIFIMAN products we have reviewed on Headfonics click here.
+To read more about the HIFIMAN products we have previously covered on Headfonics click here.

 HIFIMAN Shangri-La Jr Amplifier

 The HIFIMAN Shangri-La Jr amplifier is an excellent performer with a wide range of electrostatic headphones.
 It excels in PRaT and bass extension with plenty of drive to deliver what I would define as a 'big' sound with a slightly rounded tone to its instrumental and vocal timbre.

 Slide here to add your score on the gear!166 Votes

 We reviewed and gave a Top Gear award to the Shangri-La Jr Headphones last year so you can consider this follow-up review on the system or matching amplifier as a part two of sorts.

 The system, (headphones and amplifier), is priced at $8000 but you can get the amplifier on its own for $5000 currently at the HIFIMAN Direct store making it one of their more expensive amplifiers currently on sale.

 This is the next electrostatic amplifier down from their statement Shangri-La ‘Senior’ statement amplifier and one that is much more affordable.
 The $15k hybrid tube and solid-state EF1000 is for non-electrostatic and can be bought on special order from HIFIMAN.